 Here you can also see the original work by Jack Kerouac called The Visions of Cody.
 The book was not published until the 1970s.

 The first floor of the Beat Museum in San Francisco also has a small theater.
-The video in the theater runs continually and gives you more information on the people of this generation.
+The video in the theater runs continually and gives you more information on the people of the Beatnik generation.

 After you watch the documentary, you will head up the stairs to visit the rest of the museum.